Tehnix/slight/README.md

 ### Get IRC messages ###

 Get notified on IRC.
-Look into the `slight.conf` settings file.
+Look into the `slight.conf` settings file...